Kumbong/personal-website/content/project/mips/index.md

 ---
 title: Microprocessor Design
-summary:  Designed and implemented a 32-bit, 6-stage pipelined RISC processor with hazard mitigation and data forwarding.
+summary:  A 32-bit, 6-stage pipelined RISC processor with hazard mitigation and data forwarding.
 Implemented the processor using VHDL and verified the performance by running on an actual FPGA.
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).